 The review team will consist of the following:

-Review team leader from DIRS (team leader will be selected from IRIB or Performance Assessment Branch (IPAB))
+Review team leader from DIRS (team leader will be selected from Reactor Inspection Branch (IRIB) or Performance Assessment Branch (IPAB))

-Owners (DIRSDSO, DPR, and Regions)
+IP Owners (DIRS, DSO, DPR, and Regions)

 Regional representatives

-as
+Other representatives as assigned (examples include individuals from the Operating Experience and Technical Specification branch).

 b.
 Review Team Leader Responsibilities:

 Develops a review schedule and coordinates the review meetings.
+(See Att 4 for project timeline.)

-Works with DIRSDSO and Division Directors to revise, if needed, review criteria to be used for evaluating the .
+Works with DIRS, DSO, DPR, and Regional Division Directors to revise, if needed, and obtain concurrence on any revised review criteria to be used for evaluating the IPs.

-to the IP ensures that are evaluated in accordance with the review criteria.
+Provides direction to the IP owners and ensures that IPs are evaluated in accordance with the review criteria.

-Collects evaluation results for each .
+Collects evaluation results for each IP from the IP owner.

-Conducts the review meetings with DIRSDSODPR and to discuss the evaluation results and recommended changes to IPs, if any.
+Conducts the review meetings with DIRS, DSO, DPR, and the regions to discuss the evaluation results and recommended changes to IPs, if any.

-Provides summary of evaluation results and recommended changes to IPs, if any, for by DIRSDSODPR and Division Directors.
+Provides a summary of the evaluation results and recommended changes to the IPs, if any, for approval by DIRS, DSO, DPR, and Regional Division Directors.

 Provides evaluation results to the annual ROP Self-Assessment Paper.
-For example, CY evaluation results will be provided as an input to the ROP Self-Assessment Paper issued in CY .
+For example, CY 2011 evaluation results will be provided as an input to the ROP Self-Assessment Paper issued in CY 2012.

-training for any changes are approved by the IMC 1245 management steering committee and the approved training is implemented before revised IPs are issued.
+Ensures training for any changes are approved by the IMC 1245 management steering committee and the approved training is implemented before revised IPs are issued.

-that the approved changes are made to the affected procedures (IPs and IMCs) before the beginning of the calendar year in which the IPs and IMCs will take affect.
+Ensures that the approved changes are made to the affected procedures (IPs and IMCs) before the beginning of the calendar year in which the IPs and IMCs will take affect.

 c.
-Inspection Procedure Owners (DIRS, DSO, DPR and Regions) Responsibilities:
+Inspection Procedure Owners (DIRS, DSO, DPR, and Regions) Responsibilities:

-IP evaluations and any recommended changes (add/delete inspection requirements; increase/decrease inspection sample requirements; adddelete inspection procedure; or no change recommended) and the basis for recommending the change(s).
+Performs IP evaluations and proposes any recommended changes (add/delete inspection requirements; increase/decrease inspection sample requirements; add/delete inspection procedure; or no change recommended) and the basis for recommending the change(s).
 The basis should contain the criteria used for making a recommendation to revise the IP.

-as a lead during the review meeting with the regional representatives to discuss the results of their IP review and recommendations for change to the .
+Acts as a lead during the review meeting with the regional representatives to discuss the results of their IP review and recommendations for change to the IP.

-and , if required.
+Revises and issues IP, if required.

-and training requirements for any changes made to their IPs to the review team leader.
+Identifies and recommends training requirements for any changes made to their IPs to the review team leader.

-RegionalDivision Directors or Representatives:
+Regional, DSO, DPR, and DIRS Division Directors or Representatives:

-DSO and DPR Division Directors will appoint, if necessary, an IP lead to work with DIRS staff to perform an evaluation of each using the selected criteria identified i provided i.
+Regional, DSO and DPR Division Directors will appoint, if necessary, an IP lead to work with DIRS staff to perform an evaluation of each IP using the selected criteria identified in Att 2 and the format provided in Att 3.

 Regional, DSO, and DPR Division Directors or their assigned representatives shall attend the ROP realignment review meeting coordinated by DIRS staff.

-Regional, DSO, DPR, and DIRS Division Directors or their assigned representatives shall attend the ROP realignment meeting.
-If a representative is sent to the meeting, will be to represent viewpoint.
-The purpose of the meeting is to allow the IP owners to brief the various Division Directors on the reasons for the recommended changes to the and to allow the Directors to provide comments or ask questions on the analysis performed and conclusions reached by the IP owners.
+Regional, DSO, DPR, and DIRS Division Directors or their assigned representatives shall attend the ROP realignment approval meeting.
+If a representative is sent to the meeting, they will be expected to represent their Division management viewpoint.
+The purpose of the approval meeting is to allow the IP owners to brief the various Division Directors on the reasons for the recommended changes to the IP and to allow the Directors to provide comments or ask questions on the analysis performed and conclusions reached by the IP owners.

-DSO and will either concur, modify or reject the recommended changes to each meeting be to discuss any additional information which may aid in the decision to either accept or reject the proposed changes being made to the .
+Regional, DSO, DPR, and DIRS Directors will either concur, modify or reject the recommended changes to each IP at that meeting.
+Additional meetings will be held as necessary to discuss any additional information which may aid in the decision to either accept or reject the proposed changes being made to the IPs.

 Review Scope: